About the Embassy

 - Austrade is the Australian’s government commercial and investment agency.
 It aims at helping Australian companies develop in France and promoting tourism and education in Australia.
 It also provides legal advice to French companies wishing to settle in Australia.

 The Embassy is open from 9.00am to 5.00pm Monday to Friday except 2017 Public holidays.

-Passport, Consular and notarial services are available fom 9am to 12pm and from 2pm to 4pm Monday to Friday.
+Passport, Consular and notarial services are available fom 9am to 12pm and from 2pm to 4pm Monday to Friday by appointment only.